 This protection, or coverage, is automatic for all deposits made at participating member institutions, like commercial banks, federally regulated credit unions and, loans and trust companies.
-As at September 2020, there are 86 member institutions of CDIC.
+As at February 2021, there are over 80 member institutions of CDIC.

 Since its creation, 43 members have failed with the last failure happening in 1996.
 And in all the failures, CDIC was able to protect the eligible deposits of Canadians in line with the coverage limits effective at the time.

 Here are the 2 major objectives of CDIC

 - Promote confidence in the Canadian financial system